auerbenji/auerbenji.github.io/docs/projects/shipping-cost-optimization.md

 The results indicate a reduction of transportation costs by 40%.
 We then compare the variable cost proportion attributed to transportation with industry standards.

-## CEP sector - weight and girth matters
+## CEP sector - weight and girth length
 In order for the CEP sector to operate in a particularly cost-efficient manner and offer low prices to consumers, it is highly standardized with parcels meeting strict criteria in order to be processed as CEP.
 Three criterias are always applicable:
 - weight with most transportation companies delivering parcels up to 31.5kg translating to a maximum goods weight of 30kg (66lbs)